 Table of Contents

-Fixed Wireless is a type of wireless internet commonly available in rural areas.
-Unlike cable, DSL, or fiber, There are plenty of ways to score great internet deals.
-While price and availability boil down to where you live, you shouldn’t let that deter you from finding a solid discount.
+There are plenty of ways to score great deals from internet providers and save money.
+While price and availability boil down to where you live, you can still find great discounts on cheap internet.
 It’s important to be mindful of internet fees, which you can easily prevent by checking your monthly bills.
 You can also receive discounts through government assistance programs and student discounts.

 |Provider||Starting Price||Max Download||Max Upload||Data Caps||Find Plan|